 - Bioinformatics Methods I (from University of Toronto)

 - Mathematical Biostatistics Boot Camp 1 (from Johns Hopkins University)

-While the internal search on this baby is not great, I was able to find a lot of books related to Biology, microbiology, molecular biology, etc. There is a similar section on our Learn Chemistry page, so be sure to check that out too.
+While the internal search on the NCBI’s website is not great, I was able to find a lot of books related to biology, microbiology, molecular biology, etc. There is a similar section on our Learn Chemistry page, so be sure to check that out too.
 Also, a big caveat- you’ll notice that many of these textbooks are ten years old or older.
 I think this is okay for intro texts, though it surely wouldn’t cut it for more advanced texts.
 Just something to keep in mind.

 - Molecular Biology of the Cell on NCBI’s site

 - Molecular Biology of the Cell, 2002, 4th ed. by Alberts, Johnson, Lewis, Raff, Roberts, Walter

 - Molecular Cell Biology, 2000, 4th ed. by Lodish, Berk, Zipursky, Matsudaira, Baltimore, Darnell

 - This website also has several books in each category: Biochemistry, Cell Biology, Computational Biology, Genetics, Life Sciences, Microbiology, Molecular Biology, and Viruses, among others, so be sure to do some searching yourself.